ilya-shenbin/RecVAE/README.md

 Finally, run all cells in `recvae.ipynb`.

 Some sources from  [Variational autoencoders for collaborative filtering](https://github.com/dawenl/vae_cf) is partially used.
-Use preprocessing script from that repository before running RecVAE notebook.

 If you used this code for a publication, please cite our WSDM'20 paper
 ```